 - Teeth that are chipped or broken

-During the first visit, the dentist will prepare the tooth, removing about 1/2 mm of the enamel of the tooth surface.
+During the first visit, Dr. Coello will prepare the tooth, removing only about 0.5mm of the enamel.
 An impression will be taken and sent to be fabricated by one of our highly skilled dental laboratories.

 Are veneers covered by dental insurances?

-No. Usually dental insurances don’t cover dental veneers because they are considered esthetic, although there may be some plans that have limited veneer coverage.
+Dental insurances don’t usually cover dental veneers because they are considered esthetic, although there may be some plans that have limited veneer coverage.